Germany 2026

 Greetings from Norway from Anna-Elise Torkelsen!
 The Norwegian Mushroom Dyers held their annual meeting on April 2nd.
 Our group has 135 members and 52 of them joined this meeting.
 The topic for the main lecture was “Alpaca – natural luxury”.
 The lecturer, Line Werner, who owns 27 alpacas, is keeping them for their wonderful fibre which is soft and not itching.
 The alpaca fibres when mixed with 40% merino wool give ”a nice wool”.

-Greetings from Scotland.
-It is hard to believe that it is 26 years since we hosted the 6th IFFF symposium here in Edinburgh in 1993.
+On the 24th May 2025, Sarah Clarkson and Trisha Gow held a workshop for members of their local fungi group in Edinburgh.
+It is hard to believe that it is 32 years since the 6th IFFF symposium was held in Edinburgh in 1993.
 Back then the Scottish Fungi Group had a good number of members, which has sadly diminished.
-We really miss Jeanette McKeown, and also Irene Taylder who died earlier this year.
-On the plus side we have welcomed Veronica Collins.

 Last year’s mushroom season in Gran Canaria was especially abundant in Gymnopilus penetrans and G. spectabilis as well as the always generous Pisolitus tinctoreus.
 We put up a demonstration on Fungi dye during the local mycological fair held by the Sociedad Micológica de Gran Canaria where we showed off what we learned and did in Norway.